 One of the favorites is the Lady Bird Johnson Wildflower Center in South Austin.

-This botanic garden is managed by the University of Texas at Austin and is home to 284 acres of beautiful landscapes.
+This botanic garden is managed by the University of Texas at Austin and is home to 284 acres of beautiful landscapes as well as wildflowers.

 The Lady Bird Center Wildflower Center garden looks stunning during spring.

 While Houston is east of the bluebonnet fields of central Texas, the wildflowers do grow here in large patches.

 However, do not expect many large fields and dense flowers.

 The bluebonnet fields in Houston, Texas are more like small patches in the city’s parks.

 Some of the best areas are in Terry Hershey Park, and also in the communities of Katy, Tomball, and Sugar Land.